Charlesl12/ip/docs/README.md

 This ensures that tasks with time constraints do not clash with existing ones.

 ## With Clovis, your tasks stay organized!
+Start using Clovis to simplify your task management.